GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/111-git-and-github.md

 Version control is the management of changes to documents, computer programs, websites, and other collections of information.

 ### What is Git?
 Git is a specific open-source version control system created in 2005 by Linus Torvalds, the creator of Linux.
-Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developer’s computer, which allows for easy [branching]() and [merging]().
+Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developer’s computer.
 It can be used with any file type such as such as [Unity projects](https://unityatscale.com/unity-version-control-guide/how-to-setup-unity-project-on-github/) or [WebVR projects](https://aframe.io/), but is most often used for tracking simple codebases.

 GitHub is a Git repository hosting service.
 It allows developers and engineers to create remote, public-facing repositories on the cloud for free.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.